Core inflation: Usage

-The preferred measure by the Federal Reserve of core inflation in the United States is the change in the core Personal Consumption Expenditures price index (PCE) as opposed to the Consumer Price Index (CPI) primarily used by other countries.
-Previously the Federal Reserve had also used the US Consumer Price Index as its preferred measure of inflation.
+In the United States, the Federal Open Market Committee states its 2 percent longer-run inflation objective in terms of the overall personal consumption expenditures price index, not the core index.
+Federal Reserve policymakers also examine core measures, which commonly exclude food and energy prices, to help identify inflation trends, while ultimately seeking to stabilize overall consumer prices.

 Several central banks also utilize core inflation as their primary target from the perceived impact of monetary policy to influence economic demand.
 This is due to the overall headline inflation including volatile commodity items wherein short-term seasonal price fluctuations cannot be sufficiently addressed through monetary policy alone, and may require non-monetary interventions such as price controls, addressing supply chain bottlenecks, or other forms of fiscal policies.

 In 2006, an analysis by the Federal Reserve Bank of New York indicated that as a measure, core inflation was no better than a moving average of the Consumer Price Index or CPI as a predictor of inflation.